nickdavidhaynes/spacy-cld/README.md

 # spaCy-CLD: Bringing simple language detection to spaCy

-This package is a [spaCy 2.0 extension] that adds language detection to spaCy's text processing pipeline.
-Inspired from a discussion [here](https://github.com/explosion/spaCy/issues/1172), as well as my own self-interest.
+This package is a [spaCy 2.0 extension](https://spacy.io/usage/processing-pipelines#section-extensions) that adds language detection to spaCy's text processing pipeline.
+Inspired from a discussion [here](https://github.com/explosion/spaCy/issues/1172).

 ## Installation